People Shouldn't Be Outraged By This Actress' Pregnancy Photo

 Advertisement

-One commenter criticized Mollen for being naked in front of her son, commenting, "I'd be furious too if I had to bathe in my mother's pubic hair runoff."
+One commenter criticised Mollen for being naked in front of her son, commenting, "I'd be furious too if I had to bathe in my mother's pubic hair runoff."

 "Umm thats a bit much ..come on now you could at least been semi dressed," another person wrote on Instagram.